ZahraMertens/Daily-Planner/README.md

 * WHEN I resize the page THEN I am presented with a responsive layout by using bootstraps grid layout

+* WHEN hover over the buttons THEN there is a tooltip displayed which explains that one click will save the input and a doule click removes the text

 ## Mock-Up

 The following GIF shows the web applications apperance and functionality: